TheNeXa/extend-closing-automation/README.md

 - **1st Sending**: Runs when a vessel’s closing time hits, sending emails for late stuff.
 - **Follow-Ups**: Lets you send more requests later with the UI or whatever.
 - **Checks Dates**: Makes sure requests fit between vessel open and close times—rejects the rest.
-- **Emails**: Sends custom emails depending on the terminal (JICT, KOJA, MAL) with a table and Excel.
+- **Emails**: Sends custom emails depending on the terminal with a table and Excel.
 - **Triggers**: Sets itself up to run based on closing times from the "Vessel" sheet.
 - **UI**: Pick a vessel, pick a sending number, hit send—done.